Café Kassit: 2000s

 In the beginning of 2004, the coffeehouse came under new ownership and was transformed.
 This time, it reopened as a café/dance bar with a modern look called "Coffee Inn."
 The new owners showed sensitivity to the heritage of the place, designating an internal space as "Kassit Corner" adorned with pictures from the heyday of the bohemians.
 They also displayed a selected photograph of the coffeehouse's football team taken by Max Salomon.
 Despite the tribute, it became evident that the older crowd preferred the traditional seating outside the coffeehouse around the tables in front of the cafe.
 That section returned to its original role as part of the coffeehouse in the spring of 2005.

 By the end of 2006, the venue changed ownership again and rebranded as "Edelson 10."
-However, eight years later, it closed down.
+Eight years later, it closed down.

+Legacy

 In the years 2010–2011, the documentary films "All the people of Kassit" and "All the people of Kassit - The Last Generation" were broadcast on Channel 8.
 Directed by Meir Suissa, these films explored the story of the establishment.